 Here are a few additional details you need to know about your passport:

 - It must have four blank VISA pages before leaving the US.
 Not having these pages available puts you at risk of not being allowed to board your flight.
 If you do not have enough pages, you can send in your passport to have additional pages added.

 - It must not expire within 6 months of your scheduled travel time – even if you think your dates are fine, please check this to be sure!

 - The name on your passport MUST match the name we submit for your plane ticket.
 So, please make sure we have your correct passport name.

 What is a visa?
 Do I need a visa?
 How much will it cost?A visa grants permission for you as a foreigner to legally enter the country for a specified length of time.
-The cost for a single-entry visa is $50 and the visa can be obtained upon entry into Zambia and must pay exact cash at the airport.
+The cost for a single entry visa is $50.
+The visa can be obtained upon entry into Zambia and must be paid exact cash at the airport.
+This cost is not covered in the price of your trip.
+Occasionally, Zambia does change its policies on visas, but we will give you updated information as it becomes available.
 Canadian citizens must obtain their visa before traveling to Zambia.
-The cost of your visa is not covered in the price of your trip.
-Occasionally, Zambia does change its policies on visas but we will give you updated information as it becomes available.

 Can a minor travel to Dream Camp without his/her family?The primary applicant must be at least 18 years of age by the date of travel.
 Any persons under the age of 18 years old must travel with a biological or legal relative that is at least 21 years of age and on the same application.
 Any persons 18 years old and above may travel to Zambia unaccompanied.

 If you have any questions regarding this policy, please contact us.